revault/practical-revault/transactions.md

 The transaction which spends the [`unvault_tx`](unvault_tx) `output[0]` using the N-of-N path and pays back to a deposit output (it is therefore another vault deposit transaction).

+In addition to the deposit output, the Cancel transaction features a data-carrying output committing to the Unvault transaction it's used for in order for the `ANYONECANPAY | ALL` signature to not be replayed on another Cancel transaction paying to the same deposit.

 - version: 2
 - locktime: 0